 Joaquín María Almoguera Valencia is a partner in Garrigues’ Litigation and Arbitration Department and heads up this practice area at the Firm’s Malaga and Granada offices.
 He joined the Firm’s Madrid office in 2000, before moving to the Malaga office in 2004, where he has pursued his professional career since then.

 He specializes in case management of all kinds of commercial and civil litigation, notably including court proceedings involving corporate matters and, specifically, challenges to corporate resolutions, directors’ liability and compliance with shareholders’ agreements.
 He is also an expert litigator in banking matters, defending financial institutions in proceedings brought by consumers and users concerning standard business terms and the enforcement of judicial and nonjudicial instruments, including processes for the recognition and enforcement in Spain of foreign instruments.
-He also has extensive experience in commercial and contractual litigation.
+He also has extensive experience in commercial and contractual litigation and he acted before the European Court of Justice in Luxembourg.

-Joaquín is a lecturer on the Expert Course in Company Law at Universidad Internacional de Andalucía in Malaga, where he teaches the module on procedures for challenging corporate resolutions, and is a permanent lecturer at Foro Concursal Aranzadi in Granada, dealing with regulatory changes.
+Joaquín is a lecturer on the Expert Course in Company Law at Universidad Internacional de Andalucía in Malaga, where he teaches the module on procedures for challenging corporate resolutions.
 He is also lecturer on the Executive Course in Business Law, taught by Centro de Estudios Garrigues, in collaboration with Harvard Law School.
 He has spoken at various conferences and seminars on directors’ liability and on restructuring and insolvency processes, organized by business associations and by other public and private institutions.
+He is the author of several publications about legal matters.

 Degree in Law, Universidad Pontificia Comillas - ICADE.